General principles of using transformations: examples for building the inputs of a CTM and/or elaborating on its outputs

 Note that :XXXX what are the parameters???XXX

-1. In the obsvect, add the transform_pipe in which the transformations will be built.
+1. In obsvect, add the transform_pipe that defines the transformations to apply.

 obsvect: